Saminahmed12/major-project/proposal.md

 # Major Project Proposal

-Zombie Shooter
-- zombies spawn from each side, shoot the zombies and get points, return points for new guns, skins
-- sounds, groaning, shots, bg music, death
+Zombie Shooter- 2d game where the player has to survive a zombie appocalypse, all the player has is a gun, and there is zombies coming from left and right.
+The player must try to kill the zombies in order to keep himself alive, killing zombies will earn the player points which can be exchanged for points.

 ## Must haves list
 - zombies
+- shooting
+- sounds (groaning, shots, bg music, death noise)
+- score/point system
+- death/game over screen
-- thing 2
+- start screen
 ## Nice to have list

-- differenrt skins, guns, background, exchange for points, exchange points for next level?
+- differenrt skins, guns, background, exchange points for skins,guns,background
+- levels, waves (certain waves = level complete)
 - reload gun
 - animation(running, turning)